julianeugarten/julianeugarten/publications.md

 ## Other Academic Output

 ### Valorization

+- In February 2024 I organized a Masterclass about fanfiction for pupils in secondary school who were enrolled in the *Track in Leren* Program offered by VO-Achterhoek.

 - In January 2024, I was a guest on *In a Nutshell*,  a podcast by Vox where researcher from Radboud University get to introduce their research.
-You can listen to the episode, [Fantastic Fanfictions and How to Study Them](https://www.voxweb.nl/podcast/in-a-nutshell-ep-8-fantastic-fanfictions-and-how-to-study-them) on their website or on [Spotify](https://open.spotify.com/episode/4ca9z74pSS4QCP5jxH0tG5?si=GiW9McDDS4igW5bTJ2EPHQ).
+You can listen to the episode here: [Fantastic Fanfictions and How to Study Them](https://www.voxweb.nl/podcast/in-a-nutshell-ep-8-fantastic-fanfictions-and-how-to-study-them), or on [Spotify](https://open.spotify.com/episode/4ca9z74pSS4QCP5jxH0tG5?si=GiW9McDDS4igW5bTJ2EPHQ).

 - In September 2023, I gave a public lecture at [Radboud Reflects](https://www.ru.nl/radboudreflects/) titled 'Fanfictie: als fans de regie nemen' (English 'Fanfiction: when fans take charge').
 You can view the lecture and panel discussion [on Youtube](https://www.youtube.com/watch?v=Dqtsjx4LJcw), or [listen to it via Apple Podcasts](https://podcasts.apple.com/it/podcast/fanfictie-als-fans-de-regie-nemen-letterkundige/id1529085931?i=1000629081905).